 I experiment with processes, moulds and tools where my control is released in favour of inclusion of randomness.
 The results are organic structures and forms.
 My work concentrates on three dimensional blown objects of free outline, and on glass lines, almost uni-dimensional, that may be twisted together and interlaced, with focus on the interrelation between the spatial organic forms and interlacing.

-The play of interlacing on organic forms of various colors and translucency is the offspring of my dialogue with glass.
+The play of interlacing on organic forms of various colours and translucency is the offspring of my dialogue with glass.

 Born in 1994, I grew up in the community village of Yuvalim, in the Galilee, Israel.